randomir/envie/README.rst

 Change/activate environment
 ...........................

-Use ``cdenv`` to activate the closest environment, tree-wise.
+Use ``chenv`` to activate the closest environment, tree-wise.
 We first look down the tree, then up the tree.
 If a single Python environment is found, it's automatically activated.
 In case the multiple environments are found, a choice is presented to user.